Gun raffle for high school soccer team bothers ex-students

 "We're the so-called liberals speaking out about a T-shirt so, of course, I'm going to speak out," Velasquez said.
 "It is so many guns at one time."

-The rules of raffle state that winners must pass a background check.
+The rules of the raffle state that winners must pass a background check.

 In the raffle, 1,000 tickets will be sold at $30 each.
 Each ticket has three numbers, and winners will be picked based on the Georgia Lottery Cash 3 daily drawing.